citrix/workspace-linux-virtual-channel-sdk/docs/example-programs.md

 5. Create the debug.ini file in the current working directory.

-6. Launch Receiver to implement the new virtual channel.
+6. Launch Workspace app to implement the new virtual channel.